7targets/7targets-docs/_posts/2020-01-24-assistant-notification.md

 If you already responded, you can click on the link in the email and mark the lead as `Not at risk`.
 If you don't do that, the Assistant will continue to remind you to work on this lead every 3 days.
 You can change the duration of reminders.

+## Remove email from all notifications
+At times there is a need to remove a specific email from all the notifications across all the assistants in the org.
+This may be because that email is no more valid or some other reason.

+This is possible for an Org Admin.
+Go to `Org Messages->Org Notification` and you can do it from there.

 ## Questions answered
 - How can I notify other email ids of Warm, Hot or other details ?